 - On our coverage of this and related topics, visit our High-Performance Wireless Intelligence Service

-Christian Kim is Senior Analyst for IoT & Connectivity at the IHS Technology Group within IHS Markit
+Christian Kim is Senior Analyst for IoT & Connectivity within the IHS Technology Group at IHS Markit

 Posted 4 September 2017